lucee/lucee-docs/docs/recipes/docker-onbuild.md

 You can find the `prewarm.sh` file [here](https://github.com/lucee/lucee-dockerfiles).
 When the Docker container is built, the `onBuild` function will execute, performing any tasks you've defined in the function.

-## Footnotes

-For more information on configuring and using Lucee with Docker, refer to the [Lucee Docker documentation](https://docs.lucee.org/guides/running-lucee/docker.html).